code-lava/boxyz/README.md

 ### Evaluate

+⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️ **TRAINING THE MODEL IS NOT NECESSARY TO RUN THE EVALUATION BUT YOU NEED TO [DOWNLOAD AND PROCESS THE DATASET](#preprocess-dataset)**

 Finally, run the Jupyter notebook `notebooks/2.3_box_segmentation_yolo_eval.ipynb` to evaluate the trained models,

-This will evaluate the `train_...` prefixed trained models if specified with `MODEL_NAME_PREFIX="train_"`, otherwise, it will use the trained model checkpoints trained on the SCD carton box dataset.
+This will evaluate the `train_...` prefixed trained models if specified with `MODEL_NAME_PREFIX="train_"`, otherwise, it will use the model checkpoints already trained on the SCD carton box dataset.

 ```bash
 MODEL_NAME_PREFIX='train_' DS_LOCATION='datasets/segment' jupyter notebook notebooks/2.3_box_segmentation_yolo_eval.ipynb